Pharmacodynamics of spironolactone: Antiandrogenic activity

 Spironolactone, similarly to other steroidal antiandrogens such as cyproterone acetate, is actually not a pure, or silent, antagonist of the AR, but rather is a weak partial agonist with the capacity for both antagonistic and agonistic effects.
 However, in the presence of sufficiently high levels of potent full agonists like testosterone and DHT (the cases in which spironolactone is usually used even with regards to the "lower" relative levels present in females), spironolactone will behave more similarly to a pure antagonist.
 Nonetheless, there may still be a potential for spironolactone to produce androgenic effects in the body at sufficiently high dosages and/or in those with very low endogenous androgen concentrations.
 As an example, one condition in which spironolactone is contraindicated is prostate cancer in men being treated with androgen deprivation therapy, as spironolactone has been shown in vitro to significantly accelerate carcinoma growth in the absence of any other androgens.
-In accordance, three case reports have described significant worsening of prostate cancer with spironolactone treatment in patients with the disease, leading the authors to conclude that spironolactone has the potential for androgenic effects in some contexts and that it should perhaps be considered to be a selective androgen receptor modulator (SARM), albeit with mostly antagonistic effects.
+Three case reports have described significant worsening of prostate cancer with spironolactone treatment in patients with the disease, leading the authors to conclude that spironolactone has the potential for androgenic effects in some contexts and that it should perhaps be considered to be a selective androgen receptor modulator (SARM), albeit with mostly antagonistic effects.
 However, in another case report, spironolactone was effective in normalizing prostate-specific antigen in a man with prostate cancer.
-In addition, spironolactone has been studied limitedly in the treatment of prostate cancer.
+In addition, spironolactone has been studied in the treatment of prostate cancer.

 Canrenone binds to and blocks the AR in vitro.
 However, relative to spironolactone, canrenone is described as having very weak affinity for the AR.
 In accordance, replacement of spironolactone with canrenone in male patients has been found to reverse spironolactone-induced gynecomastia, suggesting that canrenone is comparatively much less potent in vivo as an antiandrogen.
-As such, based on the above, the antiandrogenic effects of spironolactone are considered to be largely due to other metabolites rather than due to canrenone.
+The antiandrogenic effects of spironolactone are considered in large part to result from other metabolites rather than canrenone.
 In accordance, 7α-TS and 7α-TMS have been found to possess approximately equivalent affinity for the rat prostate AR relative to that of spironolactone, thus likely accounting for the retention of the antiandrogenic activity of spironolactone.